vrdse/MeltdownSpectreReport/README.md

 Is `empty` if Firefox was not found.

-#### Firefox Mainstream Release:
+#### Firefox Rapid Release:
 Is `true` if `C:\Program Files\Mozilla Firefox\firefox.exe` or `C:\Program Files (x86)\Mozilla Firefox\firefox.exe` is version >=57.0.4

 #### Firefox ESR Release:
-Is `true` if `C:\Program Files\Mozilla Firefox\firefox.exe` or `C:\Program Files (x86)\Mozilla Firefox\firefox.exe` is version >=52.6.0
+Is `true` if `C:\Program Files\Mozilla Firefox\firefox.exe` or `C:\Program Files (x86)\Mozilla Firefox\firefox.exe` is version >=52.6.0 and < 53.0.0

 *Note: Mozilla has not released a fully patched version of Firefox ESR.
-However, the ESR is less susceptible to Spectre than the Mainstream release.
+However, the ESR is less susceptible to Spectre than the Rapid release.
 The Spectre vulnerability mitigation is due with the release of ESR 52.6.0 (expected 1/23/18.)
 See [Mitigations landing for new class of timing attack](https://blog.mozilla.org/security/2018/01/03/mitigations-landing-new-class-timing-attack/) for details*

 ## Roles